awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-formatting.md

 ## Categorical data<a name="data-prep-formatting-categorical"></a>

 To include multiple categories for a single item when you use categorical string data, separate the values using the vertical bar, '\|', character\.
-For example, to match the Items schema from the previous section using two categories, a data row would resemble the following:
+For example, for an item that has two categories, a data row would resemble the following:

 ```
 ITEM_ID,GENRE